 The term “Renaissance” describes a transformation beginning in the fourteenth century and extending into the seventeenth century.
 Renaissance thinkers reached back to the golden age of Classical Antiquity hoping to effect a cultural rebirth from the past centuries that they considered the ‘Dark Age.’
-This course will explore music and its relationship to Renaissance thought, exploration, and technological innovation that has so profoundly shaped the Western world.
+This course explores music and its relationship to Renaissance thought, exploration, and technological innovation that has so profoundly shaped the Western world.

 Session 1 “There Appears to Be a New Art…”

 This class will review the stylistic characteristics of the music of the Middle Ages and examine how they transformed during the fifteenth and sixteenth centuries.
 Although efforts to seek musical inspiration from Ancient Greece were not undertaken until the late sixteenth century, Western music did undergo significant change in the fifteenth century with the introduction of what we might call major chords.
 The new sonorities offered a new sonic palette and increased contrapuntal possibility, which in turn caused a shift in emphasis from music as a science of proportion and a reflection of natural order to music as expressive communication full of “subtlety, ingenuity, and incomprehensible sweetness”.

 Without conservatories, universities, or even a standardized public education system, how did musicians learn their trade?
 What might a music classroom have looked or sounded like?
 Could Renaissance musicians really improvise complex polyphony or compose it “in their minds” without much help from pen and paper?
 This class explores music education, the professionalization of music, how music came to be associated with virtue, and how professional composers, singers, and instrumentalists could elevate their social status by displaying their virtuosity.